Canonicalization: Unicode

 In Unicode, many accented letters can be represented in more than one way.
 For example, é can be represented in Unicode as the Unicode character U+0065 (LATIN SMALL LETTER E) followed by the character U+0301 (COMBINING ACUTE ACCENT), but it can also be represented as the precomposed character U+00E9 (LATIN SMALL LETTER E WITH ACUTE).
 This makes string comparison more complicated, since every possible representation of a string containing such glyphs must be considered.
 To deal with this, Unicode provides the mechanism of canonical equivalence.
 In this context, canonicalization is Unicode normalization.

 Variable-width encodings in the Unicode standard, in particular UTF-8, may cause an additional need for canonicalization in some situations.
-Namely, by the standard, in UTF-8 there is only one valid byte sequence for any Unicode character, but some byte sequences are invalid, i. e. cannot be obtained by encoding any string of Unicode characters into UTF-8.
+Namely, by the standard, in UTF-8 there is only one valid byte sequence for any Unicode character, but some byte sequences are invalid, i.e., they cannot be obtained by encoding any string of Unicode characters into UTF-8.
 Some sloppy decoder implementations may accept invalid byte sequences as input and produce a valid Unicode character as output for such a sequence.
-If one uses such a decoder, some Unicode characters have effectively more than one corresponding byte sequence: the valid one and some invalid ones.
+If one uses such a decoder, some Unicode characters effectively have more than one corresponding byte sequence: the valid one and some invalid ones.
 This could lead to security issues similar to the one described in the previous section.
-Therefore, if one wants to apply some filter (e. g. a regular expression written in UTF-8) to UTF-8 strings that will later be passed to a decoder that allows invalid byte sequences, one should canonicalize the strings before passing them to the filter.
+Therefore, if one wants to apply some filter (e.g., a regular expression written in UTF-8) to UTF-8 strings that will later be passed to a decoder that allows invalid byte sequences, one should canonicalize the strings before passing them to the filter.
 In this context, canonicalization is the process of translating every string character to its single valid byte sequence.
 An alternative to canonicalization is to reject any strings containing invalid byte sequences.